MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

 2. remove any poor quality boxes based on a formula.

 ## How do we choose the best boxes?
 Boxes come in CSV files.
+There may be an arbitrarily large number of boxes in the file.
 A file has 5 columns and a single-row header record.
 The columns are:
 * two integer coordinates (`x` and `y`), representing the lower x and y bounds of the box;
 * two integer dimensions (`width` and `height`), representing the size of the box; and
 * one decimal value (`quality`), between 0 and 1 inclusive.

 Quality is a representation of how important the box is to us.
 A larger quality value will mean the box is more important (e.g., a box with quality = 0.8 is more important than a box with quality = 0.4).
-There may be an arbitrarily large number of boxes in the file.
+When forced to choose, we want to retain higher quality boxes.

 An example of a box file would look like this:
 | x | y | width | height | quality |